Banishing the boring webinar by using interactivity and drama in Zoom or Teams training

 Drama-based training typically involves actors creating a scenario.
 Delegates then interact with the actors, in role, to question their actions and suggest how they might handle things better.

-To make this happen during a drama-based Zoom training session we filmed the scenarios in advance.
+To make this happen during a drama-based Zoom or Teams training session we filmed the scenarios in advance.
 This was so that we could safely socially distance the actors whilst using video editing to make the scenes realistic.
 The actors, live and in role, then took part in the session.
 Delegates were able to interact as they would in a face-to-face session.

 Found this easy and interactive, very structured and good breakout rooms